tegaryas/kulina_app/README.md

 This was a repo for Kulina App

 I use sqflite to save data from json to local storage, and use GetX for State Management.
-So when you add a item or product to keranjang, it will storage to local cart and we can retrivied cart data from sqflite to UI.
+So when you add a item or product to keranjang, it will storage to local cart and we can retrivied cart data from sqflite to UI, then using mvvm pattern for the app.

-It's not perfect, need more improvement for future and I got much lesson in this case.
+It's not perfect, so need more improvement and I got much lesson in this case.

 Thank You so Much :)